 Play memory games using Bible verses with your grandchild

 Using a parent-approved treat as the prize, challenge him to memorize a verse you choose.
 Then let him choose one for you to memorize.
 You might work on a longer passage with an older child together and when you’ve both mastered it, do something special—just you two.

 Be sure to read your Bible and pray

 It’s hard to offer godly perspective and counsel if you aren’t spending time in the Word.
 Being able to share a special way a verse spoke to you that morning with an older child will make Scripture come alive.
 He’ll know that if it applies to you, it can apply to him.

 As your grandchildren grow into older teens and adults, ask their advice

 This continues to build their confidence in your trust.
 It will also help them listen if you need to offer your own godly counsel.

-At any funeral for an older person, it’s usually the grandchildren who tell the sweetest stories and have the best memories.
+At any funeral for an older person, the grandchildren usually tell the sweetest stories and have the best memories.
 There is just something about the place of a grandparent in their lives that is unique.
 As grandparents, we often say the same thing about our relationship with our grandkids.
-There’s nothing like a new grand baby to rock our world—and the love we have for them is special.
+There’s nothing like a new grandbaby to rock our world—and our love for them is remarkable.
 So it comes as no surprise that grandparents can offer perspective and counsel like no one else in a child’s life.
-If we are intentional about pointing our grandchildren to the Lord, He will bless our efforts and speak in ways we cannot fathom to draw these precious ones into a personal relationship with Him.
+If we intentionally point our grandchildren to the Lord, He will bless our efforts and speak in ways we cannot fathom to draw these precious ones into a personal relationship with Him.

 Photo Credit: ©GettyImages/monkeybusinessimages